Rotodile/youtube-video-page/README.md

 # README
-This is [my youtube-video-player](https://areebaishtiaq.github.io/youtube-video-page/) from the "The Odin Project" curriculum.
+This is [My Youtube-video-player](https://areebaishtiaq.github.io/youtube-video-page/) from the "The Odin Project" curriculum.